 What’s more, if you are using Windows 7 at present, you may have already been informed of Windows 7 end of support and security updates after January 14, 2020.
 To enjoy continuous support or services from Microsoft, you’d better move to Windows 10 from Windows 7.

-Talking about Windows upgrade, many people worry about losing data.
+Talking about Windows upgrade, many people wonder, “If I upgrade to Windows 10, will I lose my files?”
 Ease your mind and learn how to upgrade to Windows 10 without losing data in the next part.

 How to upgrade to Windows 10 without losing files simply?

 Before you proceed to upgrade to Windows 10, you should first have a license to install Windows 10.
 Then, check the minimum hardware requirements for installing Windows 10:

 It is recommended going to the PC manufacturer’s website for any additional info about updated drivers and hardware compatibility.
 Here I’m going to show you how to upgrade Windows 7 to Windows 10 without losing data in detail.
 The same method applies to PCs running Windows 8.1.

 1. Download the media creation tool from Microsoft.
 Click the Download tool now button to save the installer on your computer.

 2. Right click the MediaCreationTool.exe and select Run as administrator.

 3. On the License terms page, select Accept.

 4. On the What do you want to do? page, select Upgrade this PC now, and then select Next.

 5. After downloading and installing, the tool will walk you through how to set up Windows 10 on your PC.
 Enter your Windows 10 product key when prompted.